 We use specialist Hilti dust extraction systems connected to professional Hilti cutting equipment to minimise dust.

 Below are some pictures of cutting and breaking out the concrete.

 Geo-membrane is placed above the earth to stop weed growth and golden gravel is poured on top

 The picture below shows the level of what the ground level used to be before we lowered it, the sub floor vent was blocked which we cleared out.

 This is very effective in helping evaporation of rising dampness at the wall base.

-Often people can presume that because the ground level is slightly high reducing this will fix the issue; however if hygroscopic salts are present in the plaster lowering the ground levels will not remove the hygroscopic salts.
-Gravimetric can confirm if moisture and/or hygroscopic salts are present; this is a service we also offer.
+Often people can presume that because the ground level is slightly high reducing this will fix the issue; however if hygroscopic salts are present in the plaster finish lowering the ground levels will not remove the hygroscopic salts.
+Gravimetric analysis can confirm if moisture and/or hygroscopic salts are present; this is a service we also offer.

 A damp wall takes time to dry out, as a general guide the drying rate is given as 1 month for every 25mm of wall thickness (BRE,”Drying out of buildings”) A 230mm thick wall will take approximately 9 months to dry.
-However, the drying processes depend on conditions, ventilation and the type of masonry, so drying may take considerably longer than anticipated.
+However, the drying processes depend on many conditions, ventilation and the type of masonry, so drying may take considerably longer than anticipated.

-When ground levels are lowered it is also likely that a small amount of lime pointing will also be necessary at the base of the wall.
+When ground levels are lowered it is also highly likely that a small amount of lime pointing will also be necessary at the base of the wall.

 Ground levels should be lowered by a competent person or you should take advice from a structural engineer in order to ensure the structural integrity of the building isn’t compromised.